Project-EPIC/hcc-colorado/README.md

 =====================================
 _Built on Jekyll Bootstrap, this site finds a balance between a static and dynamic website._

-This site pulls data from flickr, Google Scholar, and Google Drive.
+This site pulls data from Flickr, Google Scholar, and Google Drive.

-The database, therefore, is a google spreadsheet, offering a familiar UI for any user to update.
+The database, therefore, is a series of google spreadsheet, offering a familiar UI for any user to update.

 The majority of the images are hosted on flickr and organized by tags.
-Values in the description of the image inside of square brackets ([]) are merged with existing flickr tags to organize images.
+Values in the description of the image inside of square brackets ```[]``` are merged with existing flickr tags to organize images.

 The site is built using the [Static-Bliss](http://github.com/jenningsanderson/Static-Bliss) gem.